Bologna’s Must-Try Foods: A Guide to Italy’s Culinary Capital

 Tagliatelle al ragù

-A classic of Bolognese cuisine.
-Tagliatelle al ragù are a must-try.
-They consists of the perfect fusion between tagliatelle (long fresh pasta made of flour and egg) and an irresistible meat sauce (a mixture of pork and veal), seasoned with vegetables such as onion, celery, and carrot.
+A classic of Bolognese cuisine, tagliatelle al ragù is a must-try.
+The dish consists of the perfect fusion of tagliatelle (long fresh pasta made of flour and egg) and an irresistible meat sauce (a mixture of pork and veal) seasoned with onions, celery, and carrots.

 Its texture must be creamy and smooth to the palate, so it is essential to cook it over low heat for several hours, adding tomato sauce and red wine.

-When serving, do not forget to add Parmesan cheese to taste.
-In Bologna, Italy, food can always have a bit more of Parmesan cheese.
+When serving, remember to add the iconic Parmesan cheese.
+In Bologna, Italy, dishes can always use a bit more Parmesan!

 Bologna Italy a plate of pasta with a meat sauce